stadid/webcontrol/README.md

 • Features the self-hosted Telegram bot for sending error notifications, current status reports, and a remote system management.

-• Always up-to-date data, as parameters are read from the system on the fly when the corresponding interface page loads.
+• Always actual readings of the system settings and parameters - they are read from the system on the fly when the corresponding interface page loads.

 • Easy setup: simply select which Zones and Circuits you want to display.

 • Supports any Vaillant system **with supported controller (currently supported all wired generations of VRC700 and VRC720)**.
-System management is performed through the controller (the same way as it's done by manufacturer).
+System management is performed via the controller (the same way as it's done by manufacturer).

 • Management of the time windows, desired temperatures and special operating modes of the controller.